 - Eva MACH, Programme Officer on Environmental Sustainability, IOM HQ

 - Rebecca PARRISH, PhD candidate at the University College London (UCL) studying the impacts of climate change on migration and population health in sub-Saharan Africa, using epidemiological modelling techniques.

-- Ileana Sinziana PUSCAS, Project Officer on Migration, Environment and Climate Change, IOM HQ
+- Ileana Sinziana PUSCAS, Programme Officer on Migration, Environment and Climate Change, IOM HQ

 Please note that the views and opinions shared through this platform/in this post do not necessarily reflect those of the International Organization for Migration.
 It is our intention that this platform will facilitate the much needed respectful exchange of factual, constructive, information during these troubling times, and that through dialogue and information sharing we may all work towards enjoying better days ahead.
 We hope sincerely, and expect, that these best intentions will be shared and honoured, and that in this way we may continue to work better together.